h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Design a 1-5 scoring system for each method-criteria combination
 4. Recommend the best pruning method for a medical diagnosis application
 5. If you have to add a cost constraint to your matrix, how would you weight it relative to accuracy and interpretability?
-6. You're presenting this to a non-technical CEO.
-How would you explain the trade-offs in business terms?
-7. Calculate the weighted score for each pruning method if interpretability is twice as important as accuracy.
+6. Calculate the weighted score for each pruning method if interpretability is twice as important as accuracy.

 For a detailed explanation of this question, see [Question 18: Pruning Decision Matrix](L6_4_18_explanation.md).